kamillacrozara/selenium_presentation/SRDTestSuite/README.md

 			For more information about these tests check the file srd_lt_tcs/srd_ck_tcs_description.md.

+	- To execute the i-SRD database tests:

+		$python run_srd_tests.py lt

+		Explanation:

+			[lt] => argument to execute basic tests to check the most important functionalities.
+			For more information about these tests check the file srd_lt_tcs/srd_db_tcs_description.md.

-	To execute the Regression Tests:
+	- To execute the Regression Tests:

 	[For more information about Regression Tests check the file regression_tests/ReadMe.txt]